 The theater was closed by its previous operator, Fridley’s, in favor of their nearby multiplex.
 Concerned local residents have formed a non-profit to save the Orpheum Theatre.

-The group plans to purchase the theater and transform it into a multi-purpose community facility.
-When the Orpheum Theatre is reopened, it will show films, have lecture and symposium spaces, and feature a stage & screen museum (which will be located in the vacated rear area created during the theater’s late-1970’s twin conversion).
+The group purchased the theater and transformed it into a multi-purpose community facility.
+It shows films, has lecture and symposium spaces, and features a stage & screen museum (which is located in the vacated rear area created during the theater’s late-1970’s twin conversion).
 Renovation began in 2008 with completion in the summer of 2010.

 Just login to your account and subscribe to this theater